-II.2.15.4.5 Dissertation Evaluation
+II.2.15.7 Dissertation Evaluation

+Supervisors may reference the Dissertation Evaluation and Defense Packet: Instructions & Forms for all instructions and forms.
 A dissertation defense represents a thorough and critical evaluation of the submitted written dissertation.
 While it is expected the candidate knows his or her content extremely well, the primary focus of the defense is to ensure that the dissertation is well written, accurate in its treatment of the data, and interacts with the relevant scholarship on the subject in a thorough and accurate manner.
 A dissertation must make an original contribution to the field that is convincing in order to pass.